alaudet/raspi-sump/docs/install.md

 Raspi-Sump can send email tests at predefined intervals.
 See the raspisump.conf file option 'heartbeat' and 'heartbeat_interval'.

-In /home/pi/raspisump.conf, this will send an email heartbeat once per week.
+In /home/username/raspi-sump/raspisump.conf, this section configures the email heartbeat once per week.

     # Set a heartbeat sms or email interval in order to regularly test that your
     # notifications are working as intended.